 What Are the Job Duties of a Librarian?

 Librarians manage information and resources and help people locate and utilize information.
 Most librarians work in either user services, technical services, or administrative services.
 Read the following article for a full description of the job duties of a librarian.
-Schools offering Education degrees can also be found in these popular choices.
+Schools offering Archival Studies degrees can also be found in these popular choices.

 Duties and Responsibilities